 Established by former Board of Trustees President Hick Rowland ’58 in honor of his mother, as part of the Toward the 21st Century Campaign.

 General Scholarship Funds have a market value of at least $50,000, and up to $99,999.
 Proceeds from the below funds go toward general financial aid support.
-A gift may be made to any General Scholarship Fund at any time; to make a gift, contact Will Mitchell, Director of Advancement, at 302-285-4210 or email@example.com.
+A gift may be made to any General Scholarship Fund at any time; to make a gift, contact Bernice Whaley, Director of Advancement, at 302-285-4408 or firstname.lastname@example.org.

 Allan J. Henry Memorial Scholarship Fund